 The Enchanted Forest

 Scotland’s premier light and sound event uses the autumnal splendour of Faskally Wood as a natural backdrop to a glittering and original experience that is simply spectacular.
-Cosmos is the theme of The Enchanted Forest 2019 - inspired by the natural beauty and vastness of the skies above.
+Each year has a different theme.

 Nearby B&Bs - Northlands Bed and Breakfast in Pitlochry and Brae House by Aberfeldy